Die cutting (web)

 Die cutting is the general process of using a die to shear webs of low-strength materials, such as rubber, fibre, foil, cloth, paper, corrugated fibreboard, chipboard, paperboard, plastics, pressure-sensitive adhesive tapes, foam, and sheet metal.
 In the metalworking and leather industries, the process is known as clicking and the machine may be referred to as a clicking machine.
 When a dinking die or dinking machine is used, the process is known as dinking.
 Commonly produced items using this process include gaskets, labels, tokens, corrugated boxes, and envelopes.

 Die cutting started as a process of cutting leather for the shoe industry in the mid-19th century.
 It is now sophisticated enough to cut through just one layer of a laminate, so it is now used on labels, postage stamps, and other stickers; this type of die cutting is known as kiss cutting.

 Die cutting can be done on either flatbed or rotary presses.
 Rotary die cutting is often done inline with printing.
 The primary difference between rotary die cutting and flatbed die cutting is that the flatbed is not as fast but the tools are cheaper.
 This process lends itself to smaller production runs where it is not as easy to absorb the added cost of a rotary die.

+Steel-rule die cutting

+Steel-rule die cutting uses a formed strip of hardened steel (steel rule) set into a slotted plywood dieboard; rubber ejectors aid part release after the cut.
+The die may work against a flat hardwood or steel plate, a matched male form, or a grooved counterpart that accepts the rule.
+The method is widely applied to sheeted paperboard and corrugated fibreboard on flatbed presses and to continuous webs on rotary equipment; it is also used for thin sheet metal and softer materials such as plastics, wood, cork, felt, and fabrics.

+Steel-rule tools typically combine cutting and creasing rules selected for the substrate, allowing cut/crease operations in one pass; in printing and packaging, they are widely used to cut paperboard and card stock into shaped blanks and to crease board on converting lines to facilitate folding.
+Tooling is comparatively low-cost versus solid (machined) dies but less robust, so it is often used for short production runs.